avoy18/petitioner/readme.txt

 * Edit field's label, placeholder, and required state

 **Control submission behaviour**
+* Show submissions on the frontend in a few different styles
 * Email functionality: Automatically send petition letters to representatives via email.
 * Ability to store submissions without sending emails to the rep.
 * Ability to manually approve/deny petitions and set the default approval behavior (approved by default or declined)